Brad Battin: Policies

-Under his leadership, the Liberal Party of Victoria has promised, if elected, it would revoke treaty legislation passed in October 2025 by the state government.
-This comes after his party already dropped support for the treaty after the Voice referendum was unsuccessful, with all present Liberal MPs voting against the bill.
-Battin attracted criticism from Victorian Greens leader Ellen Sandell, who accused him of sowing division.
-Several Liberal MPs, including Jess Wilson, David Southwick, and James Newbury joined those who voted for the bill in applauding speeches.
+During Battin's tenure as leader, the Liberal Party of Victoria promised, if elected, it would revoke treaty legislation passed in October 2025 by the state government.
+This Liberal Party, under John Pesutto, had already dropped support for the treaty after the Voice referendum was unsuccessful.
+Battin's decision attracted criticism from Victorian Greens leader Ellen Sandell, who accused him of sowing division.